yuvrajsinghgmx/ShopSmart/Readme.md

 ---

+## **Available Features**

+- **List Creation with Image Generation**: Users can create and add multiple shopping lists.
+Each list will automatically generate a relevant image for better organization.
+- **Offline Mode**: All features are available without an internet connection.
+- **Price Estimation**: Add price estimates for items to keep track of budgets.

+---

 ## **Upcoming Features:**

-- **List Creation**: Users can create and add multiple shopping lists.
 - **Item Sorting**: Items are sorted by categories for easier shopping.
 - **Voice Input**: Users can add items using voice input.
-- **Price Estimation**: Add price estimates for items to keep track of budgets.
 - **Reminders**: Set reminders for shopping trips.
 - **Dark Mode**: An optional dark mode for better usability in low-light environments.
-- **Offline Mode**: All features are available without an internet connection.

 ---